 Yogurt (Dahi, Curd) – Use plain whole milk yogurt to make the lassi.
 You can also use Greek yogurt.
 If using homemade curd, make sure it is not sour.

-Note – The quality of yogurt makes or breaks the lassi.
+Note – The quality of the yogurt makes or breaks the lassi.
 Homemade yogurt sometimes turns sour making the lassi tangy.
 Make sure the yogurt is fresh to make the best lassi.

 Milk – Milk is used to thin down the lassi.
 Use whole milk (full-fat milk) to make the lassi rich and creamy.

 Note – Some people avoid mixing yogurt with milk.
 In that case, you can use water instead of milk.

 Rose Syrup – I used Rooh Af Za.
 It is available in any Indian grocery store or online.
 You can also use Guru brand rose syrup.

-Gulkand – Gulkand is compote made using fresh rose petals and sugar.
+Gulkand (Rose Petal Jam) – Gulkand is a compote made using fresh rose petals and sugar.
 You will find it in Indian grocery stores or online.

-Optional – Garnish rose lassi with pistachio slivers and dried rose petals.
+Optional – Garnish gulab lassi with pistachio slivers and dried rose petals.

 How To Make Rose Lassi

 Whisk 2 cups of chilled plain whole milk yogurt in a bowl using a wire whisk until creamy and smooth.

 Add ½ cup chilled whole milk (full-fat milk) and mix well.